Sixteen1-6/MathmaticalNeuralNetwork/README.md

 Otherwise, you can explore the complete mathematical derivations found in the docs/ file.

-Also there is a section on the complete transformation of the mathmatical derivations to python code directly.
+Also, there is a section on the complete transformation of the mathematical derivations to Python code directly.
 This would be beneficial for a complete beginner to understand the foundations.

-MathematicalNeuralNetwork/

-├── 📄 README.md                       # You are here!

-├──  docs/                              # Mathematical derivations

-│       ├──  linear-regression-derivation.pdf

-│       ├──  logistic-regression-derivation.pdf

-│       └──  neural-network-backpropagation.pdf

-├──  presentation/                          # Interactive experience

-│       ├──  index.html                      # Main

-├──  notebooks/                            # Implementation

-│       ├──  NeuralNetworkCode-Walkthrough.   # Complete implementation
+Project Directory Structure:
 ```
 MathematicalNeuralNetwork/
 ├── README.md                          # You are here!